 The enlarged spleen may ‘hold on’ to blood cells, instead of releasing them into the blood.
 The spleen may also destroy blood cells.
 This can reduce the numbers of blood cells in the blood.

 At first, MF may not cause any symptoms.
 Some people are diagnosed with MF when they have a blood test taken for another reason.
 When symptoms do develop, they are most often due to having too few blood cells or an enlarged spleen.

-Possible symptoms include
+Possible symptoms include;

 Bone marrow sample (biopsy)

-Your specialist may want to take a sample of bone marrow (biopsy) to examine under a microscope (see diagram below).
+Your doctor may want to take a sample of bone marrow (biopsy) to examine under a microscope (see diagram below).
 The sample is usually taken from the back of your hip bone (pelvis).
 You will be given an injection of local anaesthetic to numb the area.
 The doctor will then pass a needle through the skin into the bone, and draw a small sample of liquid marrow (bone marrow aspirate) into a syringe.

 After this, the doctor will also take a small core (piece) of marrow from the bone (a trephine biopsy).
 Both samples will be looked at later under a microscope.

 The test can be done on the ward or in the outpatients department.
 The whole procedure takes about 15-20 minutes.
 It may be uncomfortable when the marrow is drawn into the syringe, but this should only last for a few seconds.